-The Graduate School of Biomedical Sciences (GSBS) provides training through PhD and MS programs in biomedical science as well as a combined NIH-funded MD/PhD (MSTP) and a DVM/PhD program offered in collaboration with the Cummings School.
+The Graduate School of Biomedical Sciences (GSBS) provides training through PhD and MS programs in biomedical science as well as a combined NIH-funded MD/PhD (MSTP).
 Our programs are strongly grounded in the collegial and collaborative atmosphere that permeates our school and the Tufts University Health Science campus that is our home.

 Basic Science PhD Programs